MutableLoss/gatsby-redux-material-ui-boilerplate/README.md

   Gatsby starter boilerplate for Redux and Material-UI (v5)
 </h1>

 This boilerplate gives you everything you need to write a Gatsby app using Redux and using Material-UI with Emotion as a style library and theme for your app.
 The boilerplate also offers ESLint, Jest, React-Test-Renderer, TypeScript, and Storybook.
 Since everything is already setup, all you have to do is start writing your app!

+## Built-In Material-UI Theme using Emotion

+Material UI version 5 has several ways to override and inject styles, but since the plan is to move away from styled-components, the boilerplate demo is using Emotion directly with the MUI Theme, which you can see in the header.js and layout.js files.
+If you wish to continue using styled-components with MUI v5, you can install the @mui/styles package using the methods outlined in the [Migration from v4 to v5 guide](https://mui.com/guides/migration-v4/).

-## Material-UI v4 Boilerplate
+## Material-UI v4 Boilerplate (legacy)

-If you want to use Material-UI v4 with the old API, the 0.1.0 release offers the old boilerplate for MUI v4 using the gatsby-theme-material-ui plugin.
+If you want to use Material-UI v4 with the old API, the [0.1.0](https://github.com/MutableLoss/gatsby-redux-material-ui-boilerplate/releases/tag/0.1.0) release is a MUI v4 boilerplate using the gatsby-theme-material-ui plugin.

+# Getting Started

 ## Pre-Requisites